 You don’t have to stay near where you live – you can drive to somewhere else in England.

-Check if you can meet indoors or gather with larger groups
+Check if you can meet with larger groups

 In some situations you can still:

-- meet with people from other households indoors
+- meet with people from more than 1 other household indoors

 - gather in groups of more than 6 people

-The situations when you can meet indoors, gather in large groups or stay somewhere overnight include:
+The situations when you can meet indoors with more than 1 other household or gather in large groups include:

 - working or volunteering